outdreamer/build-a-cure-1/docs/problem_solving_matching.md

   - these abstracted configurations have different metadata (intent, priority, logic flow, variance level, causation) and can therefore be useful in different (possibly meaning "additional") circumstances than the original configuration

+  VI.
+Vectorization of Problem & Solution Space

+    example:

+      problem: 'find lines that are duplicates in files and remove duplicates, leaving lines in order'

+      1. mapping to vectors

+        - variables

+          1. meaning

+            - line content

+              - words in line
+                - word positions
+                - standardized words

+              - expanded content
+                - content types
+                  - examples
+                  - extra information

+          2. order

+            - resolving altered & new lines that are not duplicates

+        - metrics

+          - duplicate sentences
+          - order in sentence list
+          - position in word list
+          - equivalent meanings
+          - relevant meanings

+        - concepts

+          - equivalence
+            - synonym
+            - order
+            - alternate meanings of same word

+          - relevance
+            - relevance by extension: related information of existing sentence or new sentence
+            - relevance by order: new sentence should come after original sentence
+            - relevance by type: sentence should be positioned in set of other sentences because of common type/meaning/topic

+      A. vectorization

+        I. identify variables, metrics, concepts (and their metadata like definitions, types, priorities)

+        II. from previous objects, identify meaningful level of variance
+          - lines that are equivalent

+        III. from level of variance to aim for, identify intent & check that it matches problem solving intent
+          - intent: 'remove one of a pair of lines that are equivalent'
+          - problem solving intent: 'merge files, removing duplicate lines'

+        IV. now you should have:
+          - a set of initial nodes (variables)
+          - a set of concept nodes (to evaluate variables like meaning with object definition for equivalence)
+          - a set of final metric nodes (to test variable values)
+          - a set of intent directions (to test trajectory from initial variable nodes, to concept nodes, to final metric nodes, to check that this trajectory aligns with intent direction)

+        This means you've vectorized the problem space.

+    2. vectors to solution space